songlab-cal/CherryML/README.md

     --cache_dir _cache_demo
 ```

-Each files in `contact_map_dir` should list the contact map for a family following the format in the following toy example:
+Each file in `contact_map_dir` should list the contact map for a family following the format in the following toy example:
 ```
 5 sites
 10101